OptionallyBlueStudios/KeyCL/README.md

 ## Contributing
 You are welcome to contribute by submitting an issue, pull request or other.

+## Generator
+Download the generator from src and run it in sounds folder.
+For bulk only.

 ## keyclsound
 `keycldsound` is our sound file for KeyCL.
 It stores metadata about the song and a download link for it.
 An example one is below.
 You can add one of these to this repo by submitting a pull request after forking (recommended for multiple files) OR create an issue and select the keyclsound template and put your keyclsound code in the box where you are asked (for a small ammount- 1-3).